Introducing the

 Cables

 Instructions for making serial cables for the µSmartDigi can be found HERE.
 Cabling for the TNC-X to the Radio can be found in the TNC-X manual included with your TNC-X and also at Coastal ChipWorks http://www.tnc-x.com/documentation.htm.
-A TNC-X Radio wiring diagram is http://www.tnc-x.com/hookup.gif but use the µSmartDigi serial cabling instructions instead of the serial wiring in this image.
+A TNC-X Radio wiring diagram for the older stereo connector model is http://www.tnc-x.com/hookup.gif and for the new DIN connector model is http://www.tnc-x.com/hookup2.gif.
+But in either case use the µSmartDigi serial cabling instructions instead of the serial wiring in these images.

 Software and Documentation Downloads